miguelnietoa/StarsConstellations-Bot/README.md

 <p> Since a real data set often has some incorrect data and the
 occasional field missing, a cleaned up catalog has been prepared for your use in this assignment.
-The file [stars.txt](./files/stars.txt) contains one line for each star that is represented in the catalog.
+The file <a href="https://github.com/miguelnietoa/StarsConstellations-Bot/blob/master/files/stars.txt"> stars.txt</a> contains one line for each star that is represented in the catalog.
 The meaning of each field (column) is described below.</p>